sparkflows/sparkflows-docs/docs/user-guide/concepts/visualizations/exporting-visuals.rst

 Exporting Visuals
 =======================

-Fire Insights enables you to export the output, dashboards, and visuals in various ways.
+Sparkflows enables you to export the output, dashboards, and visuals in various ways.

 Exporting dashboard
 -------------------

-Since Fire Insights is browser-based, it makes easy to export the pages as PDF files.
+Since Sparkflows is browser-based, it makes easy to export the pages as PDF files.

 - Go to the dashboard under your application where you have created a batch dashboard.
 - Click on the ` `View` ` option to find the ` `Export` ` option.